akaihola/darglint2/README.md

 ### Type Annotations

-Darglint parses type annotations in docstrings, and can, optionally, compare the documented type to the actual type annotation.
+Darglint2 parses type annotations in docstrings, and can, optionally, compare the documented type to the actual type annotation.
 This can be useful when migrating a codebase to use type annotations.

-In order to make these comparisons, Darglint only accepts types accepted by Python (see [PEP 484](https://www.python.org/dev/peps/pep-0484/).)
+In order to make these comparisons, Darglint2 only accepts types accepted by Python (see [PEP 484](https://www.python.org/dev/peps/pep-0484/).)
 That is, it does not accept parentheses in type signatures.
-(If parentheses are used in the type signature, Darglint will mark that argument as missing.
+(If parentheses are used in the type signature, Darglint2 will mark that argument as missing.
 See Issue #90.)